FRAUD RESOURCE CENTER

 - Do research on companies you’re considering.
-Look up their Better Business Bureau profiles, and use the FMCSA’s database to review an interstate mover’s registration status and complaint history.
+Look up their BBB profiles, and use the FMCSA’s database to review an interstate mover’s registration status and complaint history.

 - Do get referrals.
 Ask relatives, friends and neighbors who have moved recently.
 Real estate agents are another good resource.

 - Do know your rights and responsibilities when you move.
 They’re detailed in an FMCSA booklet that interstate movers are legally required to provide to customers.

 - Do ask questions if you don’t understand something.
 If the answers aren’t clear, consider a different mover.

 - Do get everything in writing.
 This includes estimates, an inventory of your goods (including the condition of each item), the order for service (which lists pickup and delivery dates and services the mover is providing), and the bill of lading (your contract for the move and the receipt for your belongings).
 Get any revisions in writing, too.

 - Do get contact info for the driver as well as the moving company.